contentful/contentful.java/README.md

 Mobile devices will not always have a data connection, so it makes sense to cache data received from Contentful for offline use.

-All `CDAResource` base class implements the `Serializable` interface.
+The `CDAResource` base class implements the `Serializable` interface.
 This means you can save / restore any kind of Resource, including `CDAArray`, via local files:

 ```java